SAP OData Beta

 Schema information

-Fivetran replicates the selected OData services and their underlying entities from your SAP source to your destination.
-Each service corresponds to a schema, each entity maps to a table, and each property becomes a column.
+Fivetran replicates the selected OData services and their underlying entities from your SAP source into the destination schema you configured during setup.
+Each entity maps to a table, and each property becomes a column.
+Entities from all selected services share the same destination schema.
+For more information, see Limitations.

 Deleting data